Statelessness: Estonia and Latvia

-Estonia and Latvia, two neighboring European countries, were Russian Empire territories, separated upon independence in 1918, re-merged under Soviet occupation from 1940 until German occupation in 1941 and then again under renewed Soviet Occupation after 1944.
+Estonia and Latvia, two neighboring European countries, became independent from the Russian Empire in 1918, fell under Soviet occupation from 1940 until German occupation in 1941 and then again under renewed Soviet Occupation after 1944.
 When their independence was restored in 1991, citizenship was automatically restored to individuals who had been Latvian citizens prior to June 18, 1940, and their descendants or Estonian citizens prior to June 16, 1940, and their descendants.
-Citizens of the Soviet Union who had moved to Estonia or Latvia while they were part of the Soviet Union did not receive citizenship automatically in 1991, and neither did their descendants.
+Citizens of the Soviet Union who had moved to Estonia or Latvia while they were occupied by the Soviet Union did not receive citizenship automatically in 1991, and neither did their descendants.
 They had to apply for naturalisation as immigrants, a process that included a knowledge test and a language test in Estonian or Latvian.
 Children born after Latvia re-established independence (August 21, 1991), to parents who are both non-citizens, are also entitled to citizenship at the request of at least one of the parents.

 These criteria mainly excluded ethnic Russians, Ukrainians, Belorussians, and other ethnic minorities.
 Thousands of ethnic Latvians and Estonians were also impacted and became stateless.
 Russia has a visa waiver for stateless persons living in Estonia and Latvia, while Estonian and Latvian citizens need to obtain a visa to enter Russia.
 These stateless persons can also travel freely within the Schengen area, but they are not permitted to work within the European Union.
 As of 2013, more than 267,000 residents of Latvia and 91,000 residents of Estonia were stateless.